abapGit/docs.abapgit.org/docs/guide-ssl-setup.md

 ### abapGit Settings

-If your SAP system is behind a firewall, it might require a HTTP proxy to access the Git server.
+If your SAP system is behind a firewall, it might require an HTTP proxy to access the Git server.
 If this is the case, maintain the proxy host, port, and authentication (user/password) in your global abapGit settings.

 ![ssl_setup_proxy](img/ssl_setup_proxy.png)